 And then there’s Route 66 and its living history in Kingman.
 Few know that Egyptian camels are to credit for helping break trail on what would 75 years later become Route 66.
 Valued as a “winter-proof” route across the Southwest to California, Route 66 would become one of America’s most iconic roads.

 There’s no better place to learn of its storied history than the Arizona Route 66 Museum.
+But first drive through Kingman’s Route 66 Shield located near the museum.

 “Until people go through the museum, they don’t really see the big picture,” says Joshua Noble of Kingman’s tourism department, referring to the Arizona Route 66 Museum.
 “We really fill in the blanks.”